psevon/exceptions-and-raii-in-c/README.txt

+In the C software projects I'm involved in I grew tired of the excessive boiler plate code for error checking and releasing resources in exceptional cases, and despite all the effort there's always a leak here and there.

+I wanted to have an exception handling mechanism like most modern programming languages have, allowing for centralized error handling.
+The critical issue with exception handling, often overlooked, is releasing the acquired resources.
+There are two differing philosophies:
+- RAII (e.g., C++), in which destructors are automatically called for any objects going out of their scope.
+This work also in cases where functions let exceptions pass through uncatched.
+- finally blocks (e.g., java), which contain code that releases the resources.

+I strongly prefer the first option, since in my opinion finally blocks make exception handling mechanisms to be no more than syntactic sugar if non-leaky code is pursued; it practically means that exceptions must be catched in every function that does acquire some resources.
+There is garbage collection of course, but there's no guarantee when it's invoked and for some resources such as mutex locks that's not good enough.

+There are numerous exception handling libraries available for C, most based on setjmp/longjmp, some providing finally blocks, and some even have support for local-scope RAII.
+But for true RAII we need more, we need smartpointers.

-This project intends to provide C++ like exception handling and smartpointer functionality to C programs.
-There are several existing setjmp/longjmp based implementations for exceptions, but exceptions are not very useful without automatic cleanup.
-The goal of this project was to produce an exception handling framework that is closer to the philosophy in C++: avoiding the need for explicit cleanup procedures in "finally" blocks by RAII style programming, where resources are released automatically when they go out of scope.
-This project provides both unique pointers that always have a single owner, but ownership is transferrable, and shared pointers with reference counters.
+This project intends to provide C++ like exception handling and smartpointer functionality to C programs; RAII style programming, and no explicit cleanup procedures in "finally" blocks.
+This project provides both unique pointers that always have a single owner, but ownership is transferrable, and shared, reference counted object with strong and weak references.

 The project is divided in the following library modules: